Important Program Considerations

 Under no circumstances may you change a participant’s status to another visa while he or she is on the InterExchange Career Training USA program.
 All exchange visitors are required to return to their home countries upon completing their programs in order to share their knowledge and experience with their fellow citizens, thus completing the exchange.

 If you require H-1B staff, or other visa holders or permanent staff, they should be sponsored directly through you and should be coming to the U.S. specifically for that purpose.
 Employers who attempt to change the status of a J-1 Visa holder will be prohibited from hosting InterExchange Career Training USA participants in the future.

 Here are a few things to remember once you’ve successfully hosted an intern or trainee:

-- Complete your Final Evaluation (you will receive a link by email).
+- Complete your required Final Evaluation, which you will receive by email.
 Note that there is a separate Final Evaluation for those who have extended their program.

 - Send your interns or trainees their W-2 forms when it is time to file a tax return.
 See the Social Security Numbers & Taxes section for more information.

 - Share your experience with others!
 Tell your friends and colleagues about hosting a J-1 exchange visitor through InterExchange.